devopsengineerDan/Daniel_project/Backup.md

 =======================================================================================================================================

-OPPOSITE IS TRUE AND RESULTS TO A LOSS
-1 Subscribe to an A Booking Broker ===> OPPOSITE is a B Booking Broker 2 Large Deposit, Large Lot size, Large Leverage | Small Deposit, Small Lot size, Small Leverage 3 Always use Trailing Stop Loss(Modify Stop Loss)
+🧨🧨🧨OPPOSITE IS TRUE AND RESULTS TO A LOSS WHEN PLACING TRADES🧨🧨🧨 1 Subscribe to an A Booking Broker ===> OPPOSITE is a B Booking Broker 2 Large Deposit, Large Lot size, Large Leverage | Small Deposit, Small Lot size, Small Leverage 3 Always use Trailing Take Profit and Stop Loss(Modify Take Profit and Stop Loss)

+*****🧨 AWARE of FUNDAMENTALS[Economic News, Fed Speech, Politics, Natural Calamities] 🧨***** FUNDAMENTAL ====> 5 MINUTES
+NORMAL DAY  ====> 15 MINUTES
+4. Trade after a FUNDAMENTAL.
+5. Trade what you see not what you think.
+6. Trade in harmony with the Trend not AGAINST.
+7. Be PATIENT with the trading market then PLACE YOUR TRADE
+8. Trade AFTER a CONFIRMATION CANDLESTICK
+9. ====> DO NOT Trade small wick and small body
+   ====> DO NOT Trade CONSOLIDATION small wick and small body